bugBuster42/AHLS-Association/README.md

 define('APP_DB_PASSWORD', 'your_db_password');
 ```

-4. Import _database.sql_ in your SQL server, you can do it manually or use the _migration.php_ script which will import a _database.sql_ file.
+4. **Import _database.sql_ in your SQL server,**
+First, create a new MySQL database named as per your db.php configuration.
+Then, import the database.sql file.
+This can be done in two ways:
+    - Manually using MySQL command line:
+      mysql -u your_db_user -p your_db_name < path/to/database.sql
+      Replace your_db_user, your_db_name, and path/to/database.sql with your actual database username, the database name you created
+    - Using the migration.php script:
+      Run the script from your project root to import the database.sql file:
+      php migration.php

-5. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
-The option `-t` with `public` as parameter means your localhost will target the `/public` folder.
+5. **Run the internal PHP webserver with:**
+php -S localhost:8000 -t public/
+The option -t with public as parameter means your localhost will target the /public folder.

-6. Go to `localhost:8000` with your favorite browser.
+6. **Go to localhost:8000 with your favorite browser.**
-7. From this starter kit, create your own web application.

 ### Windows Users